 As always, Jim Younkin’s Shufflehacks site is a great source of inspiration.
 And one of

-he posted was no exception.
+the recent hacks he posted was no exception.
 This risk-free hack will let you turn your iPod shuffle into a portable radio station—perfect for taking your shuffle with you on a road trip.
 The build notes offer instructions on how to build a radio transmitter that plugs into your shuffle (or other MP3 player).
 The example on Shufflehacks uses a computer mouse for a body to house the radio, perfect for an über-geeky customization.

 8. Scratchless Super Screen

 There are only two complaints we hear about the iPod with any degree of regularity.
 The first is that the screens can be easily scratched, and the second is that they’re all the same.
 This hack takes care of both of those complaints.
 Note that we include this last mod not because we think you should try it (we don’t!), but rather because it’s so daring.
 Like the memory doubling hack featured above, this is a good way to ruin your iPod.
 But